 What is an image of, when anything can be faked?
 Does subject matter even matter?

-A lo-fi Polaroid of your lover may one day feel more radical than a billion Midjourney hallucinations.
+A lo-fi Polaroid of your untattooed lover may one day feel more radical than a billion midjourney hallucinations.

 The near future of photography feels post gloss, grainy and unpolished, tactile, raw, and full of error.
 Embedded work such as film, damaged negatives, timestamped chaos.
 Work that asserts presence.